List of VeggieTales characters: Miss Minchin

-Miss Minchin (introduced in 2012) is a middle-aged green onion who first appeared in The Penniless Princess as the strict headmistress of "The Minchin School for Lovely Little Ladies".
-This appearance established a stuffy and high-brow personality.
-Minchin would later go on to appear as a judge in "The Good Egg of Gooseville" from "The Little House That Stood" and play famed travel critic Madame Chalot in "Beauty and the Beet."
-She also made a few small cameos in The VeggieTales Show.
+Miss Minchin (introduced 2012) is a middle-aged green onion who first appeared in The Penniless Princess as the strict headmistress of "The Minchin School for Lovely Little Ladies".
+This appearance established a stuffy and highbrow personality.
+Minchin would later go on to appear as a judge in "The Little House That Stood" from the episode of the same name and play famed travel critic Madame Chalot in "Beauty and the Beet".
+She also made a few cameos in The VeggieTales Show.